ArchitectsDiamond and Schmitt Architects & Provencher Roy + Associés Architectes

 Mechanical & Electrical ConsultantPageau Morel et associes inc

-From the architect.
+Text description provided by the architects.
 The primary function of the McGill University Life Sciences Complex is research in cancer and biomedicine.
 This includes five key components: chemical biology, complex traits, developmental biology, cell information systems and cancer research.
 The Complex integrates the new facilities, the Francesco Bellini Life Sciences Building and the Cancer Research Building, as well as the existing McIntyre Medical Sciences and Stewart Biological Sciences buildings.

 Neither of the existing buildings have the same floor-to-floor heights, and have different base elevations.
 Other site conditions were an existing underground parking structure; solid granite below grade; an adjacent park setting and historic buildings; the need to maintain a through service lane (and a requirement to consolidate loading and materials management, including hazardous waste handling for the entire campus); and the restrictive view planes from Mount Royal.